lsst/dp0-3_lsst_io/index.rst

 	See `Documentation for DP0.2 <https://dp0-2.lsst.io>`_ for:
 	  - getting started with DP0 (becoming a DP0 delegate),
 	  - account creation for the Rubin Science Platform (RSP),
-	  - getting help with issues and report bugs, and
-	  - collaborating with others and joining virtual seminars.
+	  - `collaborating with others and joining virtual seminars <https://dp0-2.lsst.io/dp0-delegate-resources/index.html#dp0-virtual-seminars>`_.

 .. toctree::
     :maxdepth: 2